How to use Basic Selection Tools

 You will invoke an implied Window at the Select objects prompt if you left-click when your pickbox is not above any object.

-• this point will be the first corner for the implied Window.
+- this point will be the first corner for the implied Window.

-• then you must pick (left-click) on the other corner such that this
+- then you must pick (left-click) on the other corner such that this corner is on the right side of the first corner.

-• the illustration below shows an example where an implied
+- the illustration below shows an example where an implied Window is used to select objects for Erase.

-Command: ERASE
+Command: ERASE↵

 Select objects: (left-click near P1 when the pickbox is not above any objects)